The Bed Sitting Room (film): Production

+After completing Petulia (1968) Richard Lester had intended his next film to be Up Against It, written by playwright Joe Orton, but Orton was murdered shortly before production.
+Lester offered The Bed Sitting Room to United Artists as a replacement.

+Filming took place between May and July 1968, mainly in and around Chobham Common.

+Release

-After completing Petulia, Richard Lester had intended his next film to be Up Against It, which was written by playwright Joe Orton, but Orton was murdered shortly before production.
-Lester offered this to United Artists as a replacement.
-It was filmed between May and July 1968, mainly in and around Chobham Common.
-When the executives at United Artists saw the film, they hated it, and it was shelved for a year, only getting its first release at the Berlin International Film Festival in 1969.
-It wasn't released in the UK until March 1970.
-The Bed Sitting Room would be the last film released by United Artists' foreign film arm Lopert Pictures Corporation, which folded in 1970.
+When the executives at United Artists saw the film, they hated it, and it was shelved for a year, getting its first release at the Berlin International Film Festival in 1969.
+It was not released in the UK until March 1970.
+It would be the last film released by United Artists' foreign film arm Lopert Pictures Corporation, which folded in 1970.

-Set design

-The absurdity of the film extends even to the settings.
-One scene is shot beside a pile upon which a British pottery firm had been throwing rejected plates since World War II (the joke being that an actor is looking for a dish that isn't broken).
-Another set of the film is a mock triumphal arch made of appliance doors, beneath which a Mrs. Ethel Shroake ("of 393A High Street, Leytonstone"), the closest in line for the throne, is mounted on a horse.
-Even the opening credits have a touch of the absurd, listing the cast not by appearance or alphabetically, but by height.

-Release and reception

 The film was entered into the 19th Berlin International Film Festival in July 1969, and Richard Lester received the C.I.D.A.L.C.
 Gandhi Award for it.

-On 26 March 1970, the film premiered in London at the CineCenta Cinema on Panton Street (today Odeon Panton Street), which was Europe's first multi-screen cinema.
+On 26 March 1970, the film premiered in London at the CineCenta Cinema on Panton Street (today Odeon Panton Street), Europe's first multi-screen cinema.

+Critical reception

+The Monthly Film Bulletin wrote: "There is scarcely a trace of a story-line; hence all the gags and lunatic gooneries are without dramatic connection, and situation comedy cannot survive without a plot to supply the situations.
+The gallery of characters can hardly be said to interact with one another; in many cases they exist solely in terms of a single outlandish idea or costume, with little else in the way of discernible personality. ...
+If the story is conceived in static terms, so are the individual shots, which in all too many cases are beautifully composed, beautifully photographed stills, lacking motion and continuity.
+The Bed Sitting Room is what the script for The Knack was, according to Lester, before revision, "a completely lunatic sketchbook of surrealism" – and a sketchbook, of course, consists of isolated units haphazardly lumped together.
+This failure is the sadder in that so many elements operate brilliantly towards constructing a devastating critique of 'civilised' society and its pathetic values."

+Leslie Halliwell wrote "Arrogantly obscure fantasy, a commercial flop which kept the director in the wilderness for four years.
+Fans of Monty Python may salvage a joke or two."

 John Russell Taylor in The Times found the film both funny and frightening, but lacking ideas enough for a whole feature film: "Precisely the same objection applies to the film as applied to the play: that it is based on one of those ideas which are fine in themselves but suffer from the drawback that once you have stated them, all you can do is state them again, louder".

-DVD and Blu-ray Disc releases
+Home media

-The British Film Institute (BFI) have released The Bed Sitting Room on DVD and Blu-ray Disc through its Flipside line.
+The British Film Institute (BFI) has released The Bed Sitting Room on DVD and Blu-ray disc through its Flipside line.